PowerMeMobile/smppload/README.md

 $ ./smppload --source 37529000:4 --destination 37529:7 --body 'Hi!'
 </pre>

-* Send a message with empty source
+* Send a message with an empty source
 <pre>
 $ ./smppload --source "" --destination 375293332211 --body 'Hi!'
 OR
 $ ./smppload --destination 375293332211 --body 'Hi!'
 </pre>

-* Send a message with empty source but defined TON and NPI
+* Send a message with an empty source, but TON and NPI defined
 <pre>
 $ ./smppload --source ",5,0" --destination 375293332211 --body 'Hi!'
 </pre>